milesberry/milesberry.github.io/_posts/2015-08-27-computing-one-year-on.md

 permalink: /2015/08/computing-one-year-on/
 categories:
   - Uncategorized
+image:
+    feature: 150827.jpg
 ---
 <p style="padding-left: 30px;">
   <em>Responses to questions for a round table, reviewing the first year of the English computing curriculum for Education Technology</em>
 </p>

 _It’s been almost one year since the computing curriculum was introduced in primary and secondary schools.
 Have the past 12 months gone as expected?
 Were there any challenges you didn&#8217;t envisage?_

 In primary, the response has exceeded the expectations of many of us, with primary teachers up and down the country doing great work to get children coding with Scratch and other platforms, develop their understanding of the internet and provide the foundations of computational thinking, due in part to the successes of schemes such as Switched on Computing, Barefoot Computing and QuickStart.
 The picture in secondary schools is more mixed, I think, with many doing outstanding work and others struggling to recruit or retrain the staff needed to teach this unashamedly ambitious curriculum.